-New Enrollment Restricted funds through grants, additional state aid, or Foundation fundraising that are available to invest in generating additional enrollment include 1) SUNY high needs, nursing emergency, and transformational grants, 2) a Dept. of Labor grant, 3) a Perkins grant, and 4) additional scholarship monies for the "6 on us" promotion, Direct Support nursing emergency, and transformational grants, 2) a Dept. of Labor grant, 3) a Perkins grant, and 4) additional scholarship monies for the "6 on us" promotion, Direct Support Professionals Micro credential, the "opportunity" scholarship fund, and opioid settlement monies from NYS OASIS, Franklin, and Essex Counties to assist students in certain programs like chemical dependancy.
+New Enrollment Restricted funds through grants, additional state aid, and NCCC Foundation fundraising are available to invest in generating additional enrollment.
+They include 1) SUNY High students in certain programs like chemical dependancy.

+Needs, Nursing Emergency, and Transformational Fund grants, 2) a Dept. of Labor grant, 3) a Perkins grant, and 4) additional scholarship monies for the "6 on us" promotion, Direct Support Professionals Micro credential, the "opportunity" scholarship fund, and opioid settlement monies from NYS OASIS, Franklin, and Essex Counties to assist